nebrius/raspi-peripheral/README.md

 Raspi Peripheral is part of the [Raspi.js suite](https://github.com/nebrius/raspi) and provides the base class for other Raspi peripherals.
 Peripherals for use within the Raspi ecosystem should extend this base class.
 This class provides management of pins and ensures that only one peripheral can be active on any given pin at one time.

-If you have a bug report, feature request, or wish to contribute code, please be sure to check out the Raspi-IO [Contributing Guide](https://github.com/nebrius/raspi-io/blob/master/CONTRIBUTING.md), which also applies to this project.
+If you have a bug report, feature request, or wish to contribute code, please be sure to check out the [Raspi IO Contributing Guide](https://github.com/nebrius/raspi-io/blob/master/CONTRIBUTING.md).

 **Warning:** This package is not intended to be used directly!